Lokesh-04/flashcards/README.md

 # flashcards
-this is a project for make uc hackathon in devpost about educational app for active recall
+this is a project for make uc hackathon in devpost about educational website for active recall